-Transmission Format Final Distribution Format HDR Carriage Signaling Approximate Typical Bitrate Range 1080p HEVC Main 10 Profile VUI/SEI signaling [26] 5-18 Mbps 2160p HEVC Main 10 Profile VUI/SEI signaling [26] 10-40 Mbps
+Table 12 Final Distribution Bitrates and Key Parameters Spatial Resolution Final Distribution Format HDR Carriage Signaling Approximate Typical Bitrate Range 1080p HEVC Main 10 Profile, 10-bit [26] VUI/SEI signaling [26] 5-18 Mbps 2160p HEVC Main 10 Profile, 10-bit [26] VUI/SEI signaling [26] 10-40 Mbps

-Table 9 Final Distribution Bitrates and Key Parameters
+Table 12 Final Distribution Bitrates and Key Parameters

 The Ultra HD Forum provides guidance for bitrates used throughout the final distribution chain only in the form of ranges due to the many parameters that influence the choice of the final distribution bitrate.
-As of 2016, there may be a difference of 2x between the next generation solutions being tested in lab conditions and the solutions that are currently in service.
+As of 2016, there may be a 2x improvement between the next generation solutions being tested in lab conditions and the solutions that are currently in service.